-This tiny café opened in November 2017 and is a welcome addition to the growing list of fully vegan Lisbon restaurants.
+This tiny café is a welcome addition to the growing list of fully vegan Lisbon restaurants.
 The focus here is on sustainable, organic, local food and on supporting local producers and artists, and this philosophy can be seen in even the smallest details.

 Flip to the back of the menu to read the backstory of the broken tiles on the walls, the blown glass light fixtures overhead, and the purposely asymmetrical bowls that the dishes are served in.